zevtyardt/proxy.rs/README.md

 The following features are currently being worked on:

-- Feature to save proxy results into a file
 - Implementing proxy DNSBL (Domain Name System Blacklist) checking for enhanced security.
 - Improving the speed of the proxy checker for faster validation.
 - Added more providers